kalebishop/kalebishop.github.io/_pages/cv.md

 - Research Assistant, CU Boulder Department of Computer Science
   * _Fall 2020 - present_
   * Graduate research assistant and co-investigator in the Human Interaction & Robotics Group and the Collaborative AI & Robotics Lab.
+  * Research affiliate with the NSF Institute for Student-AI Teaming (ISAT).

 - Undergraduate Research Assistant, Yale University Department of Computer Science
   * _Fall 2017 - Spring 2020_